Roll-up vehicles: Simplify your cap table & speed up fundraising

 Don't make the mistake of only reaching out to VCs only when you're in desperate need of capital.
 Instead, focus on cultivating relationships over time.

-Get your house in order before contacting VCs - that includes getting your cap table ready.
+Get your house in order before contacting VCs, more specifically your cap table.

 On a related note, investors can also use Vestd to monitor their portfolios.